slint-ui/slint/docs/widgets.md

 Widgets are not imported by default, and need to be imported from `"sixtyfps_widgets.60"`

-Their appearence can change depending on the style
+Their appearance can change depending on the style

 ## `Button`